franciscotfmc/nodejs-docker-bootstrap/README.md

 # nodejs-docker-bootstrap

-> Simple repo for helping getting started with NodeJS with Docker.
-It uses gulp tasks to run tasks.
+> Simple repo to help getting started with NodeJS/Docker